Codevixens-Band-3-General-Project/Online-Bookstore-API-Team-12/README.md

 - Modify the `ConnectionStrings:DefaultConnection` value to match your SQL Server connection string.

-- Modify the `JwtConfig:Secret` value to use a secure key for JWT token generation. it is recommended to generate a strong random key of sufficient length(e.g, 256bits)
+- Modify the `Jwt:Key` value to use a secure key for JWT token generation. it is recommended to generate a strong random key of sufficient length(e.g, 256bits)

 5. Apply database migrations